dotnet/msbuild/docs/ContainerCustomization.md

 ```

 > **Note**
-> Image names can only contain lowercase alphanumeric characters, periods, underscores, and dashes, and must start with a letter or number - any other characters will result in an error being thrown.
+> Image names consist of one or more slash-delimited segments, each of which can only contain lowercase alphanumeric characters, periods, underscores, and dashes, and must start with a letter or number - any other characters will result in an error being thrown.

 ## ContainerImageTag(s)